TonyBrobston/unifi-video-publisher-example/README.md

 ##### Other things to consider:
   1. username and password should not be used long term
   2. An automation that notifys is not a meaningful action, maybe turn a light on?
+  3. Read through the entirety of this repo and try to make sense of things, I did my best to keep it concise as to not lose the consumers.
+If you have confusion feel free to create an issue and describe the confusion clearly and I'll see what I can change to make it more clear.